 When they’re swallowed, many household products cause severe gastrointestinal symptoms.
 You may be repeatedly sick and even vomit blood.
 You may experience swelling of the tongue or lips, or have burns to the esophagus (the food pipe).
 Abdominal pain is another sign, and you may notice blood in the stools.

 Other symptoms include a low heart rate or blood pressure, or a change in the PH level of your blood, which can occur when the poisoning comes from commercial cleaning products.

 Symptoms of Poisoning include:

 What To Do If Someone Is Poisoned

 If you suspect a child, or anyone you know, has swallowed household products, you can immediately call 911 or the National Poison Control Centre for advice.
-The NPCC is open all day, everyday, with lines manned by poisons experts who can advise.
+The NPCC is open all day, every day, with lines manned by poison experts who can advise.